Ian2020/io.onlykey.OnlyKey-App/README.md

 * We're not really using `flatpak-node-generator`'s nwjs support, by which it adds a couple extra sources to download and extract nwjs into a known location in `generated-sources.json`.
+* We are not dealing with different architectures
+* We are not dealing with different locales
+* Do we have a truly minimal flatpak?

 ## Known Issues